-Went to the Australian Society of Authors Christmas drinks the other day - met some lovely writers and their partners.
-It was in the back room of beautiful old colonial building in North Adelaide, replete with wood beams, deep carpets and sweet staff to help the night along.
+Went to a Society of Authors drinks party the other day - met some lovely writers and their partners.
+It was in the back room of beautiful old colonial building, replete with wood beams, deep carpets and sweet staff to help the night along.

-We met a writer called Lea Weston who had the dream happen to her.
+We met a writer who had the dream happen to her.

 You know the one.

 You spend a decade or so trying to write a book, in between work and life, finally getting it done.